CurtisALee/design-research/design-research.md

 To conduct the actual A/B test, you need to split the users accessing your product into two groups, with either group viewing one or the other version of the proposed design.
-A great tool to run these tests is [Google Ex][google experiments], which allows you to specify the page and the changes you’d like to compare, as well as monitor the results from real users.
+A great tool to run these tests is [Google Experiments][google ex], which allows you to specify the page and the changes you’d like to compare, as well as monitor the results from real users.

 - https://uxdesign.cc/7-steps-of-a-b-testing-what-how-cf3b209467fd